Don Johnson (sports executive): CAHA vice-president

 Johnson and the NAHA hosted the 1970 CAHA general meeting in St. John's, which focused on Canada's possible return to international competition at the Ice Hockey World Championships and in ice hockey at the Olympic Games.
 The CAHA also discussed having the Allan Cup finals as a tournament format located in one host location, which was supported by Johnson and the NAHA.
 At the same meeting, he was elected vice-president of the CAHA in charge of senior and intermediate hockey and served in the same position until 1973.

 Johnson was elected first vice-president of the CAHA in May 1973.
 He remained involved in senior hockey in Newfoundland, and was an assistant coach with the St. John's Capitals that won three consecutive Herder Memorial Trophy championships from 1973 to 1975.
 He travelled to China to represent the CAHA on an exhibition tour by the UBC Thunderbirds men's ice hockey team in December 1973.
 The trip was supported by the Government of Canada as part of a desire to normalize relations with China, and coach Bob Hindmarch and his players conducted practices attended by the Chinese.

 Johnson was re-elected first vice-president in May 1974 by acclamation.
 He also acted as chairman of the CAHA's development council, and arranged an international junior ice hockey coach seminar in Winnipeg, in conjunction with the 1975 World Junior Ice Hockey Championships.
 The Winnipeg Free Press reported that Johnson achieved a personal victory at the 1974 CAHA general meeting, after the CAHA removed "sudden death" and replaced it with "sudden victory" in its rules and regulations.
 He felt the previous overtime rule to be "distasteful" and had tried to get it changed for several years.

 In May 1975, the CAHA adopted of series of updates to its ice hockey rules in an effort to reduce on-ice violence and improve the safety of players.
 Changes specifically targeted fighting, cross-checking, high-sticking, head butting and preventing the abuse of on-ice officials.
 Johnson felt that the changes were improvements and had been resisted for a long time due to "tradition and history" in the game.
+One year later, mandatory helmet use for players and on-ice officials was implemented.
+In addition to safety, Johnson led efforts to obtain funding for development of junior ice hockey and minor ice hockey in Canada.